-I will begin with Billy Madison.
+I will begin with the 1995 film Billy Madison.
 It is, to me, a waste of time better spent cleaning out my belly button lint.
 I just don't like the movie, sorry.
 But I do recognize he was young, oftentimes infantile, juvenile and any other -ile word I can think of.
 But, it had its moments I suppose.
 Then came...

 I began to like him and his films.

 Take the film 50 First Dates.
-It deals with a young woman (Drew Barrymore) who suffered a tragic accident which left her unable to recall anything beyond a certain point in her life.
+It deals with a young woman (Drew Barrymore) who suffered a tragic accident that left her unable to recall anything beyond a certain point in her life.
 She relived the day of the accident (which, by the way, is quite strange and funny at the same time) beginning each morning as the one previous to it.
 Sandler comes to know her and her brother and father, eventually falling in love with her.
 The problem is that each day he must meet her again for the first time, then convince her to fall in love with him all over again.

 Sound crazy?
-Well it is and it works.
+Well, it is and it works.
 Each night's sleep hits the reset button on her and she awakes, refreshed and happy, ready to face the day.
 Sandler's solution is simple, effective and sweet.